 Access to Humans

-Ready to get started with investing?
+Ready to get started investing for your goals?
 Check out SoFi Invest® automated investing platform.
-We’ll build and manage a portfolio for you without charging a management fee.
+We’ll help you select and manage a portfolio without charging a management fee.